leanprover-community/mathlib3/README.md

 * a [style guide](docs/style.md) for contributors
 * a tentative list of [work in progress](docs/wip.md) to make sure efforts are not duplicated without collaboration

+This repository also contains [extra Lean documentation](docs/extras.md) not specific to mathlib.